AmpersandTarski/TheToolsWeUse/making-docker-images.md

 - `ampersandtarski/ampersandtarski/ampersand-prototype-db`
 - `ampersandtarski/ampersand-prototype`

-This chapter explains the deployment of RAP3 and gives a recipe for creating those images.
-(If you are only installing, you do not need this chapter.)
+This chapter first explains the deployment of RAP3.
+Then it gives a recipe for creating those images.
+It ends with remarks about maintaining RAP3.

+If you are only interested in installing RAP3, you do not need this chapter.

 ## Requirements for deploying RAP
 Let us first explain the things that need to be done to deploy RAP.
 After that, there is a cookbook recipe for doing it.